mDibyo/spk/README.md

 ```

 This will create an unpacked version of the extension in a `dist` folder.
 Load the unpacked extension in Chrome following instructions [here](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked).

+Add your Open AI key, as noted above.

+Then go to any page.

+**Note**: The autoreload behavior of the development version of the extension, makes it so that every tab reloads when a change is made to the extension(!).
+To avoid this, you can narrow down the set of domains the extension is active on, by changing the src/manifest.json file - update the "content_scripts"."matches" field to `["*://localhost:*/*"]`.

 ## Release